 This exercise proves what Clark has always said — comparison shopping really does pay off!

 4. See If You Can Get a Better Deal Directly From the Rental Car Company

 Now that we’ve established the best deal available from the major travel booking sites, it’s time to see if we can do even better.
 Sometimes companies offer the best deals directly through their own websites, so we headed to Hertz.com.

 The company website didn’t even come close to matching the Kayak deal, coming in at $319 — and that’s if you pay in advance.
 That is something you want to try to avoid with rental cars, as we’ll soon explain.

 5. Book the Best Deal

-At this point, having gone through the first four steps, you should feel pretty confident that you’re getting the best deal available now, so it’s time to book your rental car.
+At this point, having gone through the first four steps, you should feel pretty confident that you’re getting the best deal available, so it’s time to book your rental car.

-Generally, with car rentals you’re just reserving the car you want — not paying for the rental.
-That means you won’t even have to give up a credit card number to lock in your reservation.
-It also means that, unlike with many airline tickets and hotel reservations, you won’t be penalized if you need to cancel or change your reservation later.
+Generally, with car rentals, you’re just reserving the car you want — not paying for the rental.
+That means you won’t have to give your credit card number to lock in your reservation.
+It also means that, unlike many airline tickets and hotel reservations, you won’t be penalized if you need to cancel or change your reservation later.

 6. Check Back a Week Before Your Trip to See If Prices Have Dropped